-Starting in August, the summer session features an immersion into the EL Education "case study" teaching model.
+Starting in summer, course work will feature an immersion into the EL Education "case study" teaching model.
 Students will go on group learning expeditions in the field to experience powerful project-based methodologies delivered by EL professionals.
 Students go on to complete introductory course work about adolescent development, a module on technology in education, and teaching in inclusive classrooms.

 - X.EDUC 417: Teaching with Technology (2 credits)

 Fall Semester: 16 credits

 In a traditional fall semester, September – December, students complete four courses taught by Mount Holyoke faculty and augmented by EL Education practitioners.
 These include general and content-specific methodology course work with associated school-based pre-practicum work, as well as advanced-level electives in their licensure subject areas.
 Within the general and content-specific methodology courses, students will learn about curriculum development and planning, working with diverse students, and effective approaches to classroom management and assessment.
 Students will also conduct site visits to EL Education schools.
 Note: Fall courses require that students spend four mornings each week in inclusive classrooms.